 Kelly HewesCommunications Director – Boise, Idaho

-Kelly grew up in North Central Idaho and developed a deep love of nature from an early age.
+Kelly grew up in North Central Idaho and developed a deep love of nature and exploring new places from an early age.
+While she loves traveling internationally, she appreciates the beauty and wonder found so close to home in Idaho.
 She has worked for over ten years in nonprofit marketing and most recently as a photographer and videographer.
-Kelly and her husband own a media production company and have traveled to over 20 countries as filmmakers.
-As part of Idaho Conservation League’s Emerging Leaders for Idaho’s Environment Program, she volunteers to bring awareness to conservation issues in Idaho.
-She enjoys exploring wild places, bicycling, hiking, and looking for bugs.
+Kelly and her husband own a media production company called Tandem Lens and have traveled to over 20 countries as filmmakers.
+She enjoys exploring wild places, bicycling, gardening, looking for bugs, and sharing her passion for the outdoors with her son, Leo.
 She is passionate about preserving Idaho’s Wilderness for future generations and believes great trails are an important part of that.

 Alex CravenerTrail Projects Director – Boise, Idaho

 Alex grew up in Phoenix, Arizona and has been living in Boise the last 5 years.
 Her love for everything outdoors started in Flagstaff, Arizona, where she went to Northern Arizona University for a Bachelor’s of Science in Biology.
 This led her to work on trails, plant/animal conservation, and management all over the Western United States.
 Alex most recently worked for Idaho Conservation Corps as a Program Coordinator where she really loved seeing the transformation in people after a few weeks of rugged outdoor work.
 In her spare time, she tries to get outside as much as she can to go camping, backpacking, and riding her bike around town.
 She loves a strong cup of coffee, cooking, and petting dogs.

 Board of Directors

 Tim MartinPresident – Boise, Idaho